Skip to content

 Delays.

-Though 2022 was an easier year than the two preceding, it was not without challenges.
+Though 2023 was an easier year than the three preceding, it was not without challenges.
 To be sure, navigating this past year was not impossible – it just required some creative thinking and patience at times.

-Among the most impactful challenges in the building materials industry’s outlook 2022 expected to continue in 2023 include:
+Among the most impactful challenges in the building materials industry’s outlook 2024 include:

 1. Materials costs